dafny-lang/dafny/Test/metatests/README.md

-This folder contains tests meant to exercise the testing framework itself, including things like the `%testdafny` CLI.
+This folder contains tests meant to exercise the testing framework itself, including things like the `%testDafnyForEachCompiler` CLI.